xente/loki-logger-handler/README.md

 * default_formatter (logging.Formatter, optional): Formatter for the log records.
 If not provided,`LoggerFormatter` or `LoguruFormatter` will be used.
 * enable_self_errors (bool, optional): Set to True to show Hanlder errors on console.
 Defaults to False
 ### Loki 3.0
-* enable_structured_metadata (bool, optional):  Whether to include structured metadata in the logs.
+* enable_structured_loki_metadata (bool, optional):  Whether to include structured loki_metadata in the logs.
 Defaults to False.
 Only supported for Loki 3.0 and above
-* global_metadata (type, optional): Description of global_metadata.
+* loki_metadata (dict, optional): Default loki_metadata values.
 Defaults to None.
+Only supported for Loki 3.0 and above
+* loki_metadata_keys (arrray, optional): Specific log record keys to extract as loki_metadata.
 Only supported for Loki 3.0 and above

 ## Formatters
 * **LoggerFormatter**: Formatter for default python logging implementation